open-front-end/openfrontend/docs/admins/advanced_admin_guide.md

 ```

 **Note to administrators/developers:** if the roles required for a
-TKFE service account changes, due to changes within GCP, the script
+service account changes, the script must be modified (and docs including the
-must be modified (and docs including the list of roles below,
+list of roles below, updated).
-updated).

-### Creating a service account via the GCP Console
+### Creating a Service Account via the GCP Console

 A user with project privileges can also create service accounts via the GCP
-Console.
+Console:

 1. Log in to the [GCP console](https://console.cloud.google.com/) and select
-   the GCP project that hosts the TKFE.
+   the GCP project that hosts the Open Front End.
 1. From the Navigation menu, select *IAM & Admin*, then *Service Accounts*.
    - Click the *CREATE SERVICE ACCOUNT* button.
    - Name the service account, optionally provide a description, and then
      click the *CREATE* button.
 1. Grant the service account the following roles (these are the same basic
    roles the helper script would apply - for finer control see later section):
    - Cloud Filestore Editor